one-2/portfolio-site-react/README.md

 # My Portfolio Site
 ## About
 ### Summary
 This is my portfolio site!
 I want to be able to bring my ideas to the world quickly and at low cost, so I'm building myself a portfolio site in the MERN stack.
 This project will give me a custom platform to share information with the world.
-Simultaneously, I'm developing the skills I need to rapidly prototype and ship software products on future projects.
+Simultaneously, I'm developing the skills I need to rapidly prototype and ship future software products.

 ### Status
 I just finished **Stage 1.7**: "Write a formal project plan and README."